-Micky Kearns - Never Played In All Ireland Final But Known All Over Ireland
+Micky Kearns of Sligo - Never Played In All Ireland Final But Known All Over

 A Connacht title in 1975 is a precious memento also and his career extended to the whistle when he exited the inter county game.
 He also excelled in this difficult role and took charge of four Connacht finals, N.F.L. final, two All Ireland club finals, Railway Cup final and an All Ireland semi final.